“The Bather” by Paul Cézanne

 Cézanne actually painted this from a photograph, rather than en plein air as most impressionists did.
 Photography was still a new technique and artists such as Cézanne and Picasso started to use photos in their painting process.
 The impressionism influence is evident in Cézanne’s use of color.

-The Bather” is currently on display at the Museum of Modern Art in New York City in the United States.
+The Bather” is currently in the collections of the Museum of Modern Art in New York City in the United States.

 For more on Paul Cézanne, please visit his short biography here.